Motivation

 • Integrate easily with modern ICT-based teaching techniques

-Design consultancy firms use similar in-house tools, which greatly benefit their workings.
+Design consultancy firms use similar in-house tools, which greatly benefit the particular firm’s work.
 However, these are not in the public domain.
-Developing a FLOSS for structural steel design will help not only in achieving the goals stated above, but also, like any other open-source software, in
+Developing a FOSS for structural steel design will help not only in achieving the goals stated above, but also, like any other open-source software, in